 Kupfer Koberwitz Dachau Diaries

-On May 11, 1945, just three days after the German capitulation the US-Missions in Bern, Stockholm, and Madrid requested access to the German Diplomatic Archives.
-A “diplomatic note” to Switzerland was sent 5 weeks later on June 18th, 1945 when the “Deutsche Interessenvertretung in der Schweiz” (German Interest Section in Switzerland) was already established.
-The “Deutsche Interessenvertretung in der Schweiz” was a unique construction as it was established as part of the Swiss Foreign Office.
+On May 11, 1945, just three days after the German capitulation, the US-Missions in Bern, Stockholm, and Madrid requested access to the German Diplomatic Archives.
+A “diplomatic note” to Switzerland was sent five weeks later on June 18, 1945, when the “Deutsche Interessenvertretung in der Schweiz” (German Interest Section in Switzerland) was already established.
+The “Deutsche Interessenvertretung in der Schweiz” was a unique construction as it was created as part of the Swiss Foreign Office.
 The former German Consular staff was working under the leadership of the Swiss Government.
-Head of this department was Swiss Diplomat Hans Zurlinden and the office was located at the former German Consulate in Bern.
+The Head of this department was Swiss Diplomat Hans Zurlinden, and the office was located at the former German Consulate in Bern.
 Zurlinden, together with his Swiss and German staff, promised to fulfill his task in a “good Swiss and correct manner”.

 You see here the ERSATZPASS (replacement passport) of writer Edgar Max Kupfer (Kupfer-Koberwitz).
-The document was issued in Zürich 24 Sep 1948 by the Swiss Political Department for German Interests in Switzerland and was several times extended.
-His passport has two visas issued by the ALLIED HIGH COMMISSION, OFFICE IN BERNE including 2 x $2 AMG revenues.
-A highly interesting and rare document of early post-war area.
+The document was issued in Zürich on September 24, 1948, by the Swiss Political Department for German Interests in Switzerland and was several times extended.
+His passport has two visas issued by the ALLIED HIGH COMMISSION, OFFICE IN BERNE, including 2 x $2 AMG revenues.
+A highly exciting and rare document of early post-war area.

 In 1940, Kupfer was taken into custody by German police as an enemy of the German state, presumably for his pacifist ideology.
 He was imprisoned in the Dachau concentration camp for the duration of World War II.
-By pretending to be simple-minded, Kupfer received a clerk’s job in the camp’s storeroom, which gave him the opportunity to clandestinely begin a diary.
+By pretending to be simple-minded, Kupfer received a clerk’s job in the camp’s storeroom, which allowed him to begin a diary clandestinely.
 He recorded incidents of concentration camp life on tiny slips of paper.
-He hid the pages of his diary from prison guards by concealing them among business papers.
+He hid the pages of his journal from prison guards by concealing them among business papers.
 He later buried them, where some of the pages sustained water damage.